Line chart tracks dollar index performance in recent years.

 - 2018 dollar rise on firm growth versus Europe and Japan, steady Fed rate increases (mid-2018)

 - “Dovish pivot” from Fed caps DXY strength (mid-2019)

 - Extreme volatility as dollar weakness is quickly reversed by a dollar surge driven by global liquidity squeeze (Q1 2020)

-- Dollar extends weakness due to accommodative Fed policy and as the equity rally undercuts perceived “safe-haven” appeal.
+- Dollar extends weakness due to accommodative Fed policy.
 (Q2 2020)

 - U.S. presidential election (November 2020)